Susan Sarandon: Career

 Her other movies include Bob Roberts (1992), Little Women (1994), James and the Giant Peach (1996), Anywhere but Here (1999), Cradle Will Rock (1999), Rugrats in Paris: The Movie (2000), Cats & Dogs (2001), The Banger Sisters (2002), Shall We Dance (2004), Alfie (2004), Romance & Cigarettes (2005), Elizabethtown (2005), Enchanted (2007), and Speed Racer (2008).
 Sarandon has appeared in two episodes of The Simpsons, once as herself ("Bart Has Two Mommies") and as a ballet teacher, "Homer vs. Patty and Selma".
 She appeared on Friends, Malcolm in the Middle, Mad TV, Saturday Night Live, Chappelle's Show, 30 Rock, Rescue Me, and Mike & Molly.

 Sarandon has contributed the narration to two dozen documentary films, many of which dealt with social and political issues.
 In addition, she has served as the presenter on many installments of the PBS documentary series, Independent Lens.
 In 1999 and 2000, she hosted and presented Mythos, a series of lectures by the late American mythology professor Joseph Campbell.
 Sarandon also participates as a member of the Jury for the NYICFF, a local New York City Film Festival dedicated to screening films made for children between the ages of 3 and 18.

 Sarandon appeared with an all-star cast in The Lovely Bones (2009), directed by Peter Jackson, and worked with daughter Eva Amurri in Middle of Nowhere (2008), That's My Boy (2012) and The Secret Life of Marilyn Monroe (2015).
 In 2012, Sarandon's audiobook performance of Carson McCullers' The Member of the Wedding was released at Audible.com.
 She appeared in the films Arbitrage (2012), Cloud Atlas (2012), Tammy (2014), and The Meddler (2015).
 In 2017, Sarandon portrayed Bette Davis in the first season of FX's anthology series Feud, where she earned her ninth Golden Globe nomination.
 She also appeared in A Bad Moms Christmas (2017)—the sequel to the 2016 film Bad Moms—as the mother of Carla Dunkler.

 In 2018, she joined the "Social Impact Advisory Board" of the San Diego International Film Festival.
 In 2019, she connected with Justin Willman on Magic for Humans as a special guest on the Christmas episode.
 In Fall 2022, Sarandon starred in the FOX TV drama Monarch.
 In 2023, she starred in the DC Extended Universe superhero film Blue Beetle.
 In 2025, she starred alongside Vince Vaughn in Nonnas, an American comedy drama film directed by Stephen Chbosky.
+In 2025, she made her UK stage debut in Tracy Letts’s play Mary Page Marlowe.